Winners and losers of immigration: Introduction

 This paper is organized as follows.
-In Section \ref{sec:model} we describe the search and matching model with non-tradable goods.
-In Section \ref{SMO} we discuss a version of the model with one tradable good.
+Section \ref{sec:literatureReview} presents a brief literature review; in Section \ref{sec:model} we describe the search and matching model with non-tradable goods, while in Section \ref{sec:equilibrium} we study its equilibrium.
 In Section \ref{EmpiricalEvidence} we provide labour market statistics for Italy in the 2008-2017 period and illustrate the methodology used to estimate the model.
 Section \ref{sec:winnersLosersMigration} shows the results of the model estimation and presents two counter-factual scenarios.
 Section \ref{sec:conclusions} concludes the paper.